List of Yu-Gi-Oh! GX characters: Season 1

-An experimental chimpanzee that has the ability to duel, Wheeler escaped the facility where he was being held, but was set free after dueling with Jaden to live in the wild with the rest of his kind.
+An experimental chimpanzee that has the ability to duel, Wheeler escaped the facility where he was being held and duels with Jaden before being set free to live in the wild with the rest of his kind.
 Wheeler returns during the second year to remind Jaden of his time spent at Duel Academy.
 His name in the English version is derived from the family name of Joey Wheeler, whom Seto Kaiba titled a "dueling monkey," during the second series Yu-Gi-Oh! anime.
 His name in the Japanese version is pronounced "saru," which is the Japanese word for "monkey".
 Wheeler plays a Monkey deck.